 Georgia Landlord Insurance Covers Liability Expenses

 Your landlord insurance policy will also protect you from liability charges that may be levied against you if a tenant or a tenant’s guest is injured on your property.
-Other examples of things you may be held liable for include medical expense if there is a carbon monoxide leak in the home or if faulty wiring leads to a fire.
+Other examples of things you may be held liable for include medical expenses if there is a carbon monoxide leak in the home or if faulty wiring leads to a fire.
 If the rental home becomes uninhabitable, you may also have to pay for temporary lodging for your tenant.
 The liability limits on your landlord insurance are important to be aware of, as you might consider raising them depending on the assets you need to protect.
 Speak with your insurance agent about the coverage that would be best for your needs and budget.

 Find the Right Georgia Landlord Insurance Policy